 On-site sessions for the Living School will occur 4 times (3 symposia and 1 intensive) in or near Albuquerque, New Mexico, during the two-year program.
 Both the intensive and the 3 symposia are mandatory.
 These sessions will include learning in person with our core faculty, invited teachers, and CAC staff, as available.
 In the event one or more of our faculty are unable to teach, the Living School may include other qualified teachers.

 The atmosphere of the on-site sessions will be contemplative in nature, observed through a rhythm of teaching, practice, reflection, silence, and joyous celebration.
 Students are asked to make necessary preparations to let go of distractions and bring their full presence into the sessions together.

-Annual symposia are held in late August of each year at a venue in New Mexico.
-See the Program Calendar for specific dates for each cohort.
+Annual symposia are held in late July of each year at a venue in New Mexico.
+See the Program Calendar for specific dates.

 The Living School’s online learning platform will serve as the virtual, interactive learning environment for students.
 It will be the means for engaging in the educational disciplines and with fellow students as a part of each Course Unit.
 Students will not need to download any software to their computers, but they will need to ensure that their computers are able to support our platform’s features.
-More information about requirements is available in the Admissions section.
+More information about technical requirements is available in the Admissions section.